12 Places to Get Free Internet Access

 How to Get Free Wi-Fi At Home (Legally)

-Finding free Wi-Fi in public places is great, but nothing beats having access to free Wi-Fi in your own home.
+Finding free Wi-Fi in public places is great, but nothing beats having it at home.

-Did you know you can actually get free Wi-Fi legally?
-That means you can browse the web and check your emails for free—without logging onto your neighbor’s unlocked network.
+Having free Wi-Fi in your home means you can browse the web and check your emails for free—without logging onto your neighbor’s unlocked network.

 Best free Wi-Fi hotspots

 There are a few reliable companies that offer your own free Wi-Fi hotspot.
-Two companies stand out as having a great reputation and providing legit free internet access for the home—NetZero and FreedomPop.
+Two companies stand out as having a great reputation and providing legit free in-home internet access — NetZero and FreedomPop.

 Let’s take a look at what each has to offer.